iamcheese-man/Server-Side-HTTP/README.md

-This repo is designed for clientside browsers so you can call a server with this repository with your domain to bypass CORS restriction and have.. freedom
+This is a completely unrestricted proxy that allows you to bypass CORS and make server-side HTTP requests from the client.
+The only thing restricted is requesting to localhost or private IP.